Ryan Donato

-Ryan Donato (born April 9, 1996) is an American professional ice hockey forward for the Chicago Blackhawks of the National Hockey League (NHL).
+Ryan Donato (born April 9, 1996) is an American professional ice hockey player who is a forward for the Chicago Blackhawks of the National Hockey League (NHL).
 He was selected by the Boston Bruins in the second round, 56th overall, in the 2014 NHL entry draft.
 He has previously played for the Boston Bruins, Minnesota Wild, San Jose Sharks, and Seattle Kraken.
-Donato is the son of former Bruin and longtime NHL player Ted Donato.
 On October 12, 2021, Donato scored the first goal in Kraken franchise history in a 4–3 loss against the Vegas Golden Knights.

 Playing career

 Early career

 Donato played high school hockey with Dexter Southfield in Massachusetts.
 He was selected in the second round, 56th overall, by the Boston Bruins in the 2014 NHL entry draft.

 Continuing to play with Dexter, Donato made his junior debut with the South Shore Kings in the United States Premier Hockey League before finishing with the Omaha Lancers of the United States Hockey League, having committed to a collegiate career with Harvard University, in following his father's footsteps who was now the Crimson's head coach.